iodigital-com/io-technology/data/blog/convention-over-configuration-with-redwoodjs.md

 The `dbAuth` argument is the argument used to indicate the auth provider you want to use (self-hosted in the dbAuth case).
 Redwood supports a number of auth providers out of the box, including Auth0, Firebase, Supabase and SuperTokens.
-But the framework also exposes interface for integrating a custom auth provider.
+But the framework also exposes interfaces for integrating a custom auth provider.

 The generator commands are vey useful.
-If you want, you can quickly generate login, registration and password reset pages with:
+If you want, you can quickly generate login, registration and password-reset pages with:

 ```bash
 yarn redwood generate dbAuth